chand1012/chand1012/README.md

 <article class="post">
 <h1>Why Discord Bot Development is Flawed.</h1>
 <div class="entry">
 <p>Before I complain about my experience with Discord bots, let me preamble with this: I enjoy developing the bots.
 I enjoy making bots that entertain people and that everyone uses for fun and memes.
-I like my Discord bots, I donï¿½t regret developing them, and I will continue development of them.
-I do not think Discordï¿½s current system for bot development should be replaced, it is too prevalent and there is too many bots currently using it.</p>
+I like my Discord bots, I don’t regret developing them, and I will continue development of them.
+I do not think Discord’s current system for bot development should be replaced, it is too prevalent and there is too many bots currently using it.</p>
 </div>
 <a class="read-more" href="https://chand1012.dev/WhatsWrongWithDiscordBots/">Read More</a>
 </article>